-By 1930, the Hartford family, who owned A&P, had opened up almost 16,000 more stores.
+By 1930, the Hartford family, which owned A&P, had opened up almost 16,000 more stores.
 The stores themselves also expanded in both size and selection.

-"Some of them started carrying meat, some of the stories started carrying dairy products," he says.
+"Some of them started carrying meat, some of the stores started carrying dairy products," he says.
 "And the Hartfords also decided to expand into manufacturing.
 This was a pretty dramatic idea.
-The idea was that the A&P could buy bakeries, could buy salmon canneries, could buy vegetable canning plants, dairy plants and [the company] could run these to supply its stores."
+The idea was that the A&P could buy bakeries, could buy salmon canneries, could buy vegetable canning plants, dairy plants, and [the company] could run these to supply its stores."

-"Typically the manufacturers of food would go directly to the wholesalers because they didn't want to deal with hundreds of tiny grocery stores — and the wholesalers would sell it to the retailers and they would take a cut," says Levinson.
+"Typically the manufacturers of food would go directly to the wholesalers because they didn't want to deal with hundreds of tiny grocery stores — and the wholesalers would sell it to the retailers, and they would take a cut," says Levinson.
 "The Hartfords said to the manufacturers, 'We want to buy from you directly.
-We want you to sell us huge quantities, we want on these terms and we want them delivered in this way.' "
+We want you to sell us huge quantities, we want them on these terms, and we want them delivered in this way.' "

-A&P started getting their products a much lower cost than their competitors — and passing those savings onto their customers.
+A&P started getting its products at much lower costs than its competitors — and passing those savings onto customers.
 But those competitors were not happy.
 Efforts to limit chain stores grew in the 1920s, when states and localities began passing laws designed to help independent merchants.

 "By late 1939, unemployment was starting to fall, prices were starting to rise," he says.
 "And you had full employment in World War II.
 The fate of mom-and-pop merchants was not the political issue that it had been during the Depression.
 After the war, you had huge changes in American society — and people liked the idea of shopping at a larger store ... and they didn't like being told that they were supposed to do business with a little independent grocer who didn't offer them many choices."